sakshiudeshi/sakshiudeshi.github.io/_pages/about.md

   - /about.html
 ---

-Sakshi is a fifth-year PhD student at the [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
+Sakshi is the CTO of [Lumeros AI](https://www.lumeros.ai/).
+He is a PhD graduate from the [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
 His research focus is broadly software infrastructure for machine learning which includes, but is not limited to testing, fairness, and security amongst others.
-He is advised by [Assistant Professor Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/)
+He was advised by [Assistant Professor Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/)

-He is supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).
+He was supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).
-Previously, Sakshi was an undergraduate at the [Birla Institute of Technology and Science](https://www.bits-pilani.ac.in/goa/).
+Previously, Sakshi was also an undergraduate at the [Birla Institute of Technology and Science](https://www.bits-pilani.ac.in/goa/).

 <!-- worked at [Housing.com](https://housing.com/in/buy/real-estate-mumbai) and
 [@Walmart Labs](https://www.walmartlabs.com/) and was  -->